-Shingles is more common in women, and in people aged 50 years and older.
-Other factors that may increase your chance of shingles include:
+Shingles can occur in anyone.
+It is more common in people aged ≥ 50 years.
+Other factors that may increase the chances of shingles include:

-- Altered or compromised immune system, caused by medical conditions, such as HIV infection, lymphoma , or leukemia
+- Health issues involving immune system, such as HIV infection, lymphoma, or leukemia

 - Radiation therapy